MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 This call implies a destructor call.

 ### C2668: Ambiguous overload resolution
-Previous versions of the compiler sometimes failed to detect ambiguity when it found multiple candidates via both using declarations and argument dependent lookups.
+Previous versions of the compiler sometimes failed to detect ambiguity when it found multiple candidates via both using declarations and argument dependent lookup.
 This can lead to wrong overload being chosen and unexpected runtime behavior.
 In the following example, Visual Studio 2017 version 15.3 correctly raises C2668 'f': ambiguous call to overloaded function:

 ```cpp
 namespace N {